MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 Additional information helps Microsoft create new definitions.

 In some instances, personal information might unintentionally be sent to Microsoft.
-However, Microsoft will not use this information to identify you or contact you.
+However, Microsoft won’t use this information to identify you or contact you.

 ```yaml
 Type: MAPSReportingType